cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 **So... why use a hash?**

-Hashing functions have many desirable properties that make them often used in cryptography, the property most useful in this discussion is that it always reduced to an output of fixed length (256 bits), no matter the input.
+Hashing functions have many desirable properties that make them often used in cryptography, the property most useful in this discussion is that it always reduced to an output of fixed length (256 bits in case of SHA256), no matter the input.

 Consider the following: